mtorralvo/PDIB/README.md

 An example is provided with the program and can be run by using the following command:
 ```
-pdib.py -i examples/1gzx/ -o . -f -v > log.txt
+pdib.py -i examples/1gzx/ -o . -f -v
 ```
 This will create two folders inside the current directory (determining output directory is mandatory): "Structures" and "Analysis".
 The first one contains all the structures that PDIB could find meeting the requirements of the user.
 The latter contains (if the option is selected) a file with the Z-Score of the generated models, so the user can choose the one with the best score.

-As the verbose (-v) option is enabled, the program will print information about the process to the standard output, that is redirected to a new file named "log.txt" in this example.
+As the verbose (-v) option is enabled, the program will print information about the process to the standard output.
 With the -f option, the files stored in the output directory specified are going to be overwritten.

 ## Program overview